Guide

 Give Your AI Coding Agent an Email Address

-AI coding agents can write code, debug tests, and refactor files -- but they can't send a deploy notification, read a confirmation email, or check a calendar invite.
-Nylas CLI gives Claude Code, Cursor, OpenAI Codex CLI, and OpenClaw access to a real email account across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
-One authentication, 16 tools, every provider.
+AI coding agents can write code, debug tests, and refactor files — but they can't send a deploy notification, read a confirmation email, or check a calendar invite.
+Nylas CLI gives Claude Code, Cursor, OpenAI Codex CLI, and OpenClaw access to a real email account across 6 providers — Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+One authentication, 16 MCP tools, setup in under 2 minutes per agent.

 Why give an AI coding agent an email address?

-Most solutions lock you into a single provider.
-Gmail MCP servers only work with Google.
-Microsoft Graph only works with Outlook.
-Nylas CLI connects to all 6 major email providers through one authentication flow, and it works with any MCP-compatible coding agent.
+Agent-to-email workflows are becoming a core developer pattern because agents need a durable way to exchange messages with people, services, and other agents.
+Most solutions lock you into a single provider: Gmail MCP servers only work with Google, and Microsoft Graph only works with Outlook.
+Nylas CLI connects to all 6 major email providers through one authentication flow and works with any MCP-compatible coding agent.

 Step 1: Sign up, connect an account, and configure the CLI